sensu/sensu-docs/content/sensu-go/5.21/guides/influx-db-metric-handler.md

 This example uses the `-r` (rename) flag to specify a shorter name for the asset: `influxdb-handler`.

-You can also download the latest asset definition for your platform from [Bonsai][13] and register the asset with `sensuctl create --file filename.yml`.
+You can also download the latest asset definition for your platform from [Bonsai][13] and register the asset with `sensuctl create --file filename.yml` or `sensuctl create --file filename.json`.

-You should see a confirmation message from sensuctl:

-{{< code shell >}}
-Created
-{{< /code >}}

-Run `sensuctl asset list --format yaml` to confirm that the asset is ready to use.
+Run `sensuctl asset list --format yaml` or `sensuctl asset list --format json` to confirm that the asset is ready to use.

 {{% notice note %}}
 **NOTE**: Sensu does not download and install asset builds onto the system until they are needed for command execution.
-Read [the asset reference](../../reference/assets#asset-builds) for more information about asset builds.
+Read [the asset reference](../../reference/assets#asset-builds) for more information about builds.
 {{% /notice %}}

 ## Create the handler